<i>Veronica hulkeana</i>(Veronica hulkeana) hero image

 Fairy Foxglove

-Image credit: Fairy Foxglove (Veronica hulkeana) - Photo by Wikipedia contributors, via Wikipedia
+Image credit: Fairy Foxglove (Veronica hulkeana) - Photo via Wikipedia

 Plant Description

-Fairy Foxglove (Veronica hulkeana), also commonly known as the New Zealand lilac, is a bushy small shrub belonging to the Plantaginaceae family.
-It is an endemic species native to the dry, rocky areas of the northeastern South Island of New Zealand, often found on cliffs and bluffs up to an altitude of 900m.
+Fairy Foxglove ( Veronica hulkeana ), also commonly known as the New Zealand lilac, is a bushy small shrub belonging to the Plantaginaceae family Discover more about native shrubs.
+It is an endemic species native to the dry, rocky areas of the northeastern South Island of New Zealand, often found on cliffs and bluffs up to an altitude of 900 m.
 This plant is characterized by its dark green, glossy, fleshy, oval to elliptic leaves, which are typically 20-45mm long and 10-20mm wide, often with reddish margins and finely toothed edges.
 The twigs are fuzzy when young.
-One of its most striking features is its abundant display of pale mauve, lavender, or lilac-colored flowers.
+One of its most striking features is its abundant display of pale mauve, lavender, or lilac-coloured flowers.
 These dainty flowers are produced in large, branching panicles, sometimes up to 50cm long, that terminate the shoots.
 The flowering period typically lasts from October to December or May to June, depending on the source and potentially location.

 Quick Facts